globalsmile/Sleeping-Habit-Analysis/README.md

 # Data Transformation

-For the purpose of this analysis, Microsoft Power BI was used to transform the data.

-Data transformation begins in Power query after the data has been loaded into Microsoft Power BI.
+Data transformation was done in Power Query and the datasets were loaded into Microsoft Power BI Desktop for modeling.

-- In Power query the table containing the dataset is named `Airplane_Crashes_and_Fatalities_since_1908`.
-It contains `13 columns and 5268 rows` data we will be working with.
+- Client Sleep Data consists of `21 columns and 111 rows` of observations
+- Partner Sleep Data consists of `21 columns and 77 rows` of observations

+In Power query the tables that contains the datasets are named:
+-  `Client`
+-  `Partner` respectively.

 The table below shows the column names and their description:
 | Column Name | Description |